broken-helix/mildew-detector/MODELSELECTION.md

 ### **v3 Conclusion**

-As shown in the accuracy and loss chart, Adam results in a very steep slope after only one epoch and rapidly achieves a very high accuracy.
-However there signs of overfitting, with the training and test plots being very closely fitted.
+* In the accuracy and loss charts, Adam results in a very steep slope after only one epoch and rapidly achieves a very high accuracy.
+* However there are signs of overfitting, with the training and test plots being very closely grouped.
-This overfitting is further evidenced in the confusion matrix report, where zero healthy leaves are predicted as infected.
+* The confusion matrix report support this overfitting possibility, where zero healthy leaves are predicted as infected.

-Therefore this model was not selected.
+This model was not selected.

 ## Conclusion

-Adagrad (v1) was selected, for it's accuracy and good performance during training.
+Adagrad (v1) was selected, for its accuracy and good performance during training.